 Although the United Kingdom has given notice of its intention to leave the EU, we continue to be a member until Brexit actually takes place.

-We have drafted an outline letter for you to use containing the main points.
-But we would really like to encourage you to explain in your own words what it would mean to you if the EHIC system were lost and you were unable to receive dialysis free of charge when you travelled to Europe.
+We would really like to encourage you to explain in your own words what it would mean to you if the EHIC system were lost and you were unable to receive dialysis free of charge when you travelled to Europe.
 Your personal views will allow MPs to understand why this is so important.

 Please either send your note as an email or post your letter to the MP’s office .